niklaslollo/Data-Incubator-Proposal/README.md

 ![](docs/images/apparel_companies.png)

+**Note**: The rmarkdown file in `docs` contains an interactive plotly chart.
+This is representative of the RShiny application I would like to build.

 The current proposal only displays LinkedIn job postings, but will be crossmatched with NYSE stock prices in the next phase.